Frequently Asked Report Card Questions

 Can legislators or advocates reach out to Shared Hope for legislative support?

 Yes!
-Legislators and advocates can request a consultation with our policy team here.
+Legislators and advocates can request a consultation with our Policy Team here.